gsinghpawar25/365DataScience_SignupFlowOptimization_Sql-Tableau/README.md

     - [Next Steps](#next-steps)

 ## Introduction
 A “Tableau story” based dashboard using actual data from our website to analyse visitor behaviour and identify trends in the sign-up flow.
+Data is fetched from SQL into CSV format, since the platform used is Tableau Public, which does not support SQL connection for free versions.

 ## Importance of Dashboards
 - **Value for Businesses:** Dashboards provide at-a-glance insights into key performance metrics, enabling real-time monitoring and evaluation.